-"FOR" each of the nominees for director (Item 1);

-"FOR" the advisory approval of our executive compensation (Item 2); and

-"FOR" the ratification of the appointment of BDO USA, LLP as NMI's independent auditors (Item 3).
+- "FOR" each of the nominees for director (Item 1); - "FOR" the advisory approval of our executive compensation (Item 2); - "FOR" the ratification of the appointment of BDO USA, P.C. as NMI's independent auditors (Item 3); and - "FOR" the amendment and restatement of NMI's current amended and restated certificate of incorporation to provide exculpation for certain officers (Item 4).